EXPLAINER: What is behind Turkey’s Syria incursion threats?

 “They (Turks) sense an opportunity to try and get concessions from the West,” said Aaron Stein, head of research at the Foreign Policy Research Institute in Philadelphia.

-A Syria offensive could also be used to rally Turkish nationalist voters at a time when their economy is in decline, with inflation running at nearly 70%.
+A Syria offensive could also be used to rally Turkish nationalist voters at a time when their economy is in decline, with inflation running at 73.5%.
 Turkey is set to hold presidential and parliamentary elections next year, and previous incursions into Syria to drive out the YPG have bolstered support for Erdogan in past balloting.

 So far, there are no signs of mobilization pointing to an imminent invasion, although the Turkish military could be called upon fairly quickly.
 Syrian Kurdish fighters, however, say they are taking Turkey’s latest threat seriously and have been preparing for a possible attack.